alexeq-learning/RepData_PeerAssessment2/README.md

 RepData_PeerAssessment2
 =======================

-Peer Assessment 2 for Reproducible Research
+Peer Assessment 2 for Reproducible Research at Coursera.